marina-andrijevic/coolinggap/README.md

 For any comments or questions about the contents of the repository, please address the corresponding author at marina.andrijevic@hu-berlin.de

--The script ac_data_analysis.R provides the code for the initial merging of datasets for observed and projected socio-economic variables
+The script ac_data_analysis.R provides the code for the initial merging of datasets for observed and projected socio-economic variables.
--The script clean_code_v2.R provides the code for replicating all the modelling steps used in the analysis as well as the figures shown in the paper
+The script clean_code_v2.R provides the code for replicating all the modelling steps used in the analysis as well as the figures shown in the paper.